Fermentation is very close to my heart.

 What do I do?

 In a bowl mix your sourdough starter with oats and water, cover with a table cloth and let ferment for at least one night at room temperature.
+The longer you let it, the more sour it becomes.
 Once ready, add some extra water and cook the mixture in a saucepan for about 10 minutes or until you reach your favourite texture.
+Add more water if necessary.
 Add salt.
 Finally season according to your tasted and serve warm!
 Bon appetit!

 HOW CAN I FERMENT THIS?